victords/super-bombinhas/README.md

 # Super Bombinhas

-This is an ongoing platformer game project, built with Ruby and the Gosu and MiniGL libraries.
+Super Bombinhas is a retro platformer game inspired by classics like Super Mario World, but with a unique change characters mechanic.
+It is built with Ruby and the Gosu and MiniGL libraries.
+You can download the installers from releases here in GitHub or in [itch.io](https://victords.itch.io/super-bombinhas), where you can also find a more detailed description and a gameplay video.

 ## Screenshots